ElektraInitiative/libelektra/doc/help/kdb-spec-mount.md

 - For every metadata `mountpoint` an additional cascading mountpoint will be mounted.
 - The `infos/*` and `config/needs` from [CONTRACT.ini](/doc/CONTRACT.ini), that are tagged by `usedby = spec`, will work as described there.
 - For other metadata suitable plugins are searched and mounted additionally.

+For example:

+	kdb getmeta spec/example/mountpoint mountpoint  # verify that we have a mountpoint here kdb spec-mount /example/mountpoint  # mounts /example/mountpoint according to specification
+		# found at spec/example/mountpoint

 ## IMPORTANT